tencentyun/qcloud-documents/product/数据库/数据传输服务DTS/3快速入门/数据迁移_en.md

 ###### Self-built MySQL on CVM: CVM-based self-built MySQL databases in basic network and VPCs are both supported.
 You need to specify the CVM instance ID and the network environment to use the self-built MySQL.
 Required information:
-* Region: Now, data migration is only supported when the CVM-based self-built MySQL and target CDB are in the same region.
-If CVM and CDB are located in different regions, you need to choose "MySQL with Public IP" to perform migration using CVM public network.
+* Region: Now, data migration is only supported when the CVM-based self-built MySQL and target TencentDB are in the same region.
+If CVM and TencentDB are located in different regions, you need to choose "MySQL with Public IP" to perform migration using CVM public network.
 * CVM network: Basic network and VPC are supported.
 * VPC: If you select VPC, you need to select the VPC and subnet where the instance belongs to.
 * CVM instance ID